Rules of Procedure

 b) The social utility of the proposed project.
 Businesses in the primary and secondary sector whose activities are considered to be closer to the basic societal needs (food, clothing, machines), are more likely to be approved.

-c) The ecological footprint of the business as it is described in the business plan.
-Applications for an eco-friendly business plan that contribute to protecting the environment or expect a milder environmental impact than others, are more likely to be approved.
+c) The ecological footprint of the activity as outlined in the business plan.
+Applications for an eco-friendly business plan that contribute to protecting the environment or anticipate a milder environmental impact than others, are more likely to be approved.

-e) The ratio between the number of jobs that, according to the submitted business plan, are projected to be created during the full development of the project, and the funding capital requested.
-Financing applications with a view to creating more jobs are considered more favourable than applications with a view to creating fewer.
+h) The ratio of the number of jobs that, according to the submitted business plan, are expected to be created during the full development of the project, to the funding capital requested by the project.
+Funding applications predicting the creation of more jobs are viewed more favorably compared to applications predicting fewer jobs.

-f) The nature of jobs which the applicant venture is expected to create.
-The company favors the financing of cooperative jobs with full, equal legal integration of the employee in the requested venture, and the effective participation of the former in the collective management of the latter.
-Employment jobs may be approved only by exception, provided that they are adequately justified and that decent working hours, salary and other working conditions apply.
+i) The nature of jobs which the applicant venture is expected to create.
+The company favors the financing of cooperative jobs with full, equal legal integration of the employee in the applicant venture, and the effective participation of the former in the collective management of the latter.
+Employment jobs may be approved only by exception, provided that they are adequately justified and that decent working hours, salary and other working conditions are ensured.

-g) The degree of partnership with other SSE ventures or the degree of integration into SSE networks.
-If the business plan of a financing application is the result of collective decision-making and design of an SSE ventures’ group, the application is more likely to be approved.
+j) The degree of partnership with other SSE ventures or the degree of integration into SSE networks.
+To the extent that the business plan of a funding application results from the collective planning of a group or network of SSE projects, the application is viewed more favorably compared to others.

 2.4 Steps for examining funding applications